What Tier do I need?

 - Typically involves children with 1-2 areas of concern.

 - For Resource Consultants, verbal or written consent is needed if further screening when more specific screening is warranted.
-For OT/SLP/KIN, documented verbal consent is needed.
+For OT/SLP, documented verbal consent is needed.

 - Typically short-term intervention where only 3-4 visits are needed.